Pranitej/Todo-List/README.md

 ## Prerequisites

 - Node.js installed on your machine for javascript runtime and npm/npx.
-- MongoDB installed on your machine for storing the todos and images.
+- MongoDB installed on your machine for storing the todo information and images.